jakob-r/mbo_asd/response_to_the_reviewers.md

 The authors propose to use Bayesian optimization (BO) to improve the efficiency of the design selection process in clinical trials.
 A set of parameters to be chose for the design optimization based on the power.
 The idea seem novel and could be a useful approach.
 However, there are several major issues and limitations of proposed methods: for example, power is often only part of measure of choosing design, other factors like study duration, and # of pts are also important.
 Also, the black-box function relay too much of the various parametric assumption of parameters, which need to be carefully decided to be more related to true clinical trial needs.
 Overall, I have the following comments for the authors.

 > We agree that the power is only one measure for choosing a design.
-> Therefore, the idea behind our method is to quickly find out which power one can achieve given the other fixed factors such as total sample size (and therefore the number of patients).
+> Therefore, the idea behind our method is to quickly asses which power one can achieve given the other fixed factors such as total sample size (and therefore the number of patients).
 > Quickly obtaining the best possible performance for a specific design choice will also help decision makers to decide how to choose the design.
-> We added study duration as a possible limitation in our conclusion section and made sure that the limitations of our approach are mentioned more clearly.
+> Furthermore, we added study duration as a possible alternative performance measure.
+> This is now discussed as a limitation in our conclusion section.
 > Assuming certain parameters under the null hypothesis is a standard approach.
 > However, we see that a more Bayesian approach is certainly interesting, as we already stated in the last paragraph of the discussion.